Top 10 Best (& Worst) Web Browsers for Privacy

 Table of Contents

-You’ve searched for the best internet providers and found one that suits your needs and are happily binging shows on Netflix, working from home, and gaming online.
-But how safe are you online?
+You’ve searched to find the best internet providers near you, and found one that suits your needs.
+You’re happily binging shows on Netflix, working from home, and gaming online.
+But how safe are you browsing online?
 Cybercrimes are on the rise, and you should be mindful of cyber attacks and online traps.

 A good starting point in your line of defense should be your web browser.
 With more personal data online than ever before, choosing a web browser that protects your information and maintains your privacy is key.
 To help keep you safe online, we put together a list of the best and worst web browsers for privacy.
 Let’s dive in.